open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/cluster_installers/docs/standalone-edge-node-installer.md

 ## Installing

-To install the SEN on Tiber Microvisor
+To install the SEN on Microvisor

 1. Copy the package to a writable directory ie. `/tmp/rke2-artifacts`